Jul 19, 2016

 Miami International Boat Show Review

-On Saturday, February 14th, 2015, boating enthusiasts flocked to southern Florida for the Miami International Boat Show.
-The annual show generates massive buzz for marine culture in addition to featuring vessels from small inflatables to sleek yachts.
-Miami is the most desirable spot for the boat show based on its position on the Intracoastal Waterway and Biscayne Bay, while also being just a short trip from the Florida Keys.
-This year presented some of the most anticipated new models the show has put out in recent times, lets look at some of the highlights from the Miami International Boat Show this year.
+Boating enthusiasts flocked to southern Florida on Saturday, February 14th, 2015, for the Miami International Boat Show.
+The annual show generates a lot of buzz for marine culture and features everything from small inflatables to sleek yachts.
+Miami is the most desirable location for the boat show due to its location on the Intracoastal Waterway and Biscayne Bay.
+As well as its proximity to the Florida Keys.
+This year’s Miami International Boat Show featured some of the most anticipated new models in the show’s history.
+Let’s take a look at some of the highlights from this year’s show.

-Dubbed “The Prius of the Seas”, the Greenline 48’ is the first hybrid yacht powered by natural gas.
-This 48-foot yacht can recharge its batteries with its own solar energy incorporating eco-friendly and fuel-efficient features.
-It can operate on electricity or conventional fuel (something the captain must manually switch between).
-Priced at $1.1 million, it’s loaded with top-end electronics and eco-friendly options.
-A new age of boating is coming with the sun being the latest source of fuel for your vessel.
+The Greenline 48′, dubbed “The Prius of the Seas,” is the world’s first hybrid yacht powered by natural gas.
+This 48-foot yacht uses solar energy to recharge its batteries and incorporates eco-friendly and fuel-efficient features.
+It can run on either electricity or conventional fuel (something the captain must manually switch between).
+Therefore, costing close to $1.1 million and is loaded with high-end electronics and eco-friendly features.
+A new era of boating is upon us, with solar power as the most recent source of fuel for your vessel.

 Garmin unveiled their latest navigation system, GPSMAP 640, which was eagerly displayed this year.
 The new model includes tides and currents, depth contours, port plans, marine services, and more.
 Garmin worked hard to make it easy for users to switch between marine and automotive modes.
 Boaters will have no problems using the GPSMAP 640 on land or water.

 The high-resolution touch screen display and user-friendly interface instill trust and allow the user to explore with minimal effort.
 The GPSMAP 640 navigation system from Garmin is the company’s best yet.
 It’s powerful and portable enough to help you find your way on land or at sea.